 The bag also features full-color printing on all sides, including the gusset where the message “live, eat, shop, reuse” can be seen.
 This is a great example of how printing on all sides of a reusable grocery bag can help a message stand out.
 Printing a logo, slogan, or other relevant info on the sides of a reusable grocery bag creates a cohesive look that is highly visible.

 Create Your Own Reusable Grocery Bags and Get Noticed

 While the impeachment hearings are serious business, what this brief interlude shows us is that branded promotional products can surface at any time and deliver a powerful message.
-Steve Castor (and many others) probably feel his bag of choice did not necessitate all of the attention it has received, and he probably also wishes we would move on to the actual content of the hearings.
-However, this reusable grocery bag highlighted just how effective eco-friendly promotional products can be.
+Steve Castor (and many others) probably feels his bag of choice did not necessitate all of the attention it has received, and he probably also wishes we would move on to the actual content of the hearings.
+However, this reusable grocery shopping bag highlighted just how effective eco-friendly promotional products can be.